Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/CSS tweaks/README.md

 <b>Rounded tabs:</b>
   <img src="https://i.imgur.com/qoG4Iiy.png">

-<p>If you instead want the old style (pre FF57) rounded tabs for firefox, you should add <a href="https://github.com/wilfredwee/photon-australis">australis</a> code to your userchrome instead.</p>
+<p>If you instead want the old style (pre FF57) rounded tabs for firefox, you should add <a href="https://github.com/wilfredwee/photon-australis">australis</a> code to your userChrome instead.</p>

 <h2>Installation</h2>